Michal Kosinski: Research

-In 2013, Michal Kosinski and David Stillwell published a paper entitled "Private Traits and Attributes Are Predictable from Digital Records of Human Behavior".
-Kosinski and his co-authors claimed that by studying someone's Facebook Likes, one could figure out personal traits and sensitive attributes they may not want to share, from sexual and political orientation to mental health.
+In 2013, Kosinski and David Stillwell published a paper entitled "Private Traits and Attributes Are Predictable from Digital Records of Human Behavior".
+They claimed that Facebook Likes reveal personal traits and sensitive attributes, from sexual and political orientation to mental health.
 "Individual traits and attributes can be predicted to a high degree of accuracy based on records of users' Likes," they wrote.

-Kosinski and Stillwell would improve their prediction methods and publish a paper that claimed that using Facebook Likes alone, a researcher could know someone better than their close friends or life partner.
-In 2012, Facebook had actually patented a method doing precisely what Kosinski and Stillwell did, "Determining user personality characteristics from social networking system communications and characteristics".
+In 2012, Facebook patented a method doing precisely what Kosinski and Stillwell did, "Determining user personality characteristics from social networking system communications and characteristics".

+In 2015, Kosinski, Youyou, and Stillwell published a study in PNAS reporting that computer-based personality judgments derived from Facebook Likes were more accurate than judgments made by friends, family members, and spouses.

+In 2017, Kosinski, Matz, Nave, and Stillwell published a PNAS study reporting that psychologically tailored advertising messages could increase the effectiveness of digital mass persuasion.

 In 2017, Kosinski co-published a paper showing that modern artificial intelligence can predict someone's sexual orientation based on facial images.
 The research was conducted on over 130,000 pictures and used existing facial recognition systems and AI algorithm.
 Their AI could predict the sexual orientation of gay men 81% of the time, while a human would be right 61% of the time.

+In 2021, Kosinski published a study in Scientific Reports demonstrating that facial recognition technology can predict political orientation from naturalistic facial images with 72% accuracy, substantially better than chance or conventional methods such as personality questionnaires.

+Since 2023, Kosinski's research has increasingly focused on the cognitive and social capacities of large language models.
+In a 2023 study in Scientific Reports, Digutsch and Kosinski compared semantic activation in GPT-3 with human lexical decision data, reporting that GPT-3's semantic activation broadly mirrored human patterns but was more strongly driven by semantic similarity than by associative relatedness.
+In Nature Computational Science, Hagendorff, Fabi, and Kosinski tested OpenAI language models on cognitive-reflection and semantic-illusion tasks, reporting that human-like intuitive errors emerged in larger pre-ChatGPT models but were reduced in ChatGPT.
+In 2024, Kosinski published a study in PNAS evaluating eleven large language models on false-belief tasks used to study theory of mind, reporting that older models solved no tasks while GPT-4 solved 75% of the tasks, matching the performance of six-year-old children reported in previous studies.
+Related work examined language-model agency through negotiation games and the extent to which large language models encode public perceptions of public figures' personalities.

+Mypersonality database

+Kosinski and David Stillwell co-created the myPersonality Facebook application and database, which became a major research resource for social scientists.
+A 2015 article in American Psychologist stated that the myPersonality application was owned by Stillwell and Kosinski, and that their Facebook-based psychological studies had attracted over 10 million participants.